-- The potential to be treated earlier in the course of your disease, before your disease substantially progresses and irreversible damage has been done
+- Potential to be treated earlier in the course of your disease, before your disease substantially progresses and irreversible damage has been done

-- The opportunity to be part of research that may help other people with the same condition improve their lives
+- Opportunity to be part of research that may help other people with the same condition improve their lives

 Learn more about the EMPOWER Trial